 The fact that Delta 8 THC is an isomer of CBD – people often get confused by this.
 Contrary to whatever myth you may hear about Delta 8 or any other Hemp cannabinoid, Delta 8 THC is not synthetic.

 Synthetic cannabinoids such as spice are man-made products that are created in labs.
-Also, they are meant to replicate the effects of THC, while Delta 8 is actual THC, just another variation of it.
+They are meant to replicate the effects of THC.

 Related Article: Is Delta 8 THC Synthetic Weed?